johnwbyrd/bloomer/README.md

 ## Features

-- 178,691 word official Scrabble tournament dictionary (TWL06)
+- Knows all words in the 178,691 word official Scrabble tournament dictionary (TWL06)
-- ~3.18% false positive rate
+- ~3.18% false positive rate on random entries
+- 0.00% false negative rate
 - Fits on a single 1541 floppy disk
 - On-demand disk sector loading (no need to load entire filter into RAM)
 - 5 hash functions for optimal distribution
+- Mad geek sniping skills

 ## Download